le-chartreux/modern-python/tutorial/project-initialization/file-architecture.md

 This section outlines the initial setup steps that are common to any project, regardless of the programming language you choose.

 Start by creating a dedicated directory for your project.
-In our case, we'll name it cleather.
+In our case, we'll name it `cleather`.

 ```sh
 mkdir cleather